decentralized-identity/identifiers-discovery/agenda.md

     * https://github.com/peacekeeper/did-registration/
 5. Special Topic Calls: https://github.com/decentralized-identity/identifiers-discovery/pull/1
     * Will discuss and find appropriate times via Slack/email.
-6. [Boris Mann] Overview of Fission proposed approach to DID resolve / discovery in signing up for an account / linking DIDs
+6. [Boris Mann, Brooklyn Zelenka, Jeff Griffiths] Overview of Fission proposed approach to DID resolve / discovery in signing up for an account / linking DIDs
-    * Fission's entire account system is built around DIDs
+    * Fission's entire account system is built around DIDs.
-    * App publishing platform and SDK
+    * App publishing platform and SDK.
-    * Giving every user an end-to-end encrypted data store, using IPFS heavily
+    * Giving every user an end-to-end encrypted data store, using IPFS heavily.
     * In the account system, people select a username in a Fission namespace (e.g. boris.fission.name).
-The human-readable can be used to discover a DID (using https://datatracker.ietf.org/doc/draft-mayrhofer-did-dns/).
+The human-readable identifier can be used to discover a DID (using https://datatracker.ietf.org/doc/draft-mayrhofer-did-dns/).
 A did:key is created for users.
 The Fission server also has a DID.
     * Are there privacy issues with using domain names as user identifiers?
     * How can the auth system accept "remote" DIDs, i.e. interoperate with other DID methods (e.g. did:ion)?
 The "remote" DID could then "control" the Fission-internal DID.
     * How can the auth system advertise to someone that they can enter a DID to connect to the system?
     * Considering Webfinger discovery based on email-like identifiers; want to avoid NASCAR problem.
-    * OIDC SIOP work seems relevant (ongoing at OpenID Foundation)
+    * OIDC SIOP work seems relevant (ongoing at OpenID Foundation).
     * IIW had a session about SIOP Chooser (see https://docs.google.com/presentation/d/1OaMecHecTUexv1skJZoYzJoHKYH8H03REFpFstLRjPg/).
 Tom Jones is one of the people leading this effort.
-8. Other topics?
+7. Other topics?

 ### Attendees
 * Markus Sabadello